 We also found an effect of saccade latency on refixation landing positions, indicating that the bias towards the low-contrast side decreased over time.
 As can be seen from the distributions in Figure A3, the latter does not mean that later-occurring refixations were 'rebiased' towards the CoG on a trial level.
 Instead, they were distributed bimodally, indicating that they were either directed towards the high-contrast or the low-contrast side.

 Our LME analysis also revealed an effect of response hand on refixation landing positions (see Table A1), indicating that the bias towards the low-contrast side was larger when participants responded with their right hand (M = -0.065, SE = 0.007) as compared to their left hand (M = -0.042, SE = 0.007).
-Finally, we found an effect of target eccentricity on initial landing positions (see Table A1), indicating that the bias towards the high-contrast side was larger for objects presented in the upper visual (M = 0.016, SE = 0.003) field than for objects presented in the lower visual field (M = 0.007, SE = 0.003).
+Finally, we found an effect of target eccentricity on initial landing positions (see Table A1), indicating that the bias towards the high-contrast side was larger for objects presented in the upper visual field (M = 0.016, SE = 0.003) than for objects presented in the lower visual field (M = 0.007, SE = 0.003).

 Figure A2: Average gaze bias for initial saccades (left) and refixations (right) in Experiment 2, relative to the object's CoG (which coincided with the vertical meridian) as a function of time relative to stimulus onset (see caption Figure 3, main text, on how to interpret the Figure).